WYSIWYP/SNapp/README.md

 ### Prerequisites

 To run SNapp locally, [Node.js and npm](https://nodejs.org/en/download/) must be installed.
-Clone the SNapp project locally and, from a shell of your choice, navigate to the project's `client` directory.
+Clone the SNapp project locally and, from a shell of your choice, navigate to the project's root directory.
 Run `npm install` to install the required dependencies and `npm start` to run the app in development mode.
 This should automatically open a browser window with the app.

 The following commands can be entered in the console to clone, install, and run the app.
 ```
 git clone https://github.com/radiotech/SNapp.git SNapp
-cd SNapp/client
+cd SNapp
 npm install
 npm start
 ```